Introduction to Rebate Management

 Beyond traditional rebates, broader incentive programs play a pivotal role in shaping customer behavior and driving business outcomes:

-3. Data Collection: Incentive programs, especially those that require registration or feedback, can be valuable sources of customer data.
+- Data Collection: Incentive programs, especially those requiring registration or feedback, can be valuable customer data sources.
 This data can inform future marketing strategies, product development, and more.

 Rebate and incentive programs are vast and varied.
 By understanding the different types and their strategic implications, businesses can craft programs that resonate with their target audience, drive desired behaviors, and achieve tangible business outcomes.